andrewwinslow/geom-widgets/README.md

 with the discovery and creation of deep point sets.
 Most exciting is the possibility of finding a new example of 9 or more points, advancing the state of the art on this problem.

-[1] The points must also be in "general position", i.e. no three collinear and no four cocircular.
+[1] The points must also be in _general position_: no three collinear and no four cocircular.

 [2] The answer is easily seen to be "yes" if the requirement of general position is dropped.